New Zealand men's national under-17 football team

-The New Zealand Under 17's football team, more commonly known as the Young All Whites, is controlled by New Zealand Football and represents New Zealand in international Under 17 or youth football competitions.
+The New Zealand Under 17's football team, more commonly known as the Junior All Whites, is controlled by New Zealand Football and represents New Zealand in international Under 17 or youth football competitions.

 New Zealand was the host nation for the 1999 FIFA U-17 World Championship.

 Competition record

 OFC U-17 Championship

 The OFC Under 17 Qualifying Tournament is a tournament held once every two years to decide the only two qualification spots for the Oceania Football Confederation (OFC) and its representatives at the FIFA U-17 World Cup.
 Since 2018 it has been renamed as the OFC U-16 Championship and held in the year preceding the U-17 World Cup.